Advanced Settings

 Initial number of Overtone Sliders

-Sets the number of visible overtone sliders for new empty documents, or for existing documents that are loaded for the first time.
+Sets the number of visible overtone sliders for new empty documents, or

 Show Timeline on top